trufflesuite/ganache/src/packages/flavor/example/README.md

-# My Chain
+# Not-a-Blockchain-Chain

-This is an example implementation of a ganache `flavor` plugin for a fictional chain called "Not a BlockChain Chain".
+This is an example implementation of a ganache `flavor` plugin for a fictional chain called "Not-a-Blockchain-Chain".

 To play with this example (which isn't published to npm).
 You'll need to download this repository, run `npm i`, then `cd` to this `example/` directory,